EtienneLem/commandz/README.md

 3. Restart your server and `CMD+Z` - `CMD+SHIFT+Z` away!

 ### Other
 Download and include [commandz.min.js](https://raw.github.com/EtienneLem/commandz/master/commandz.min.js) in your HTML pages.
+CommandZ is also hosted on [cdnjs.com](http://cdnjs.com).

 ## Tests
 Run the `rake spec` task or `bundle exec guard` for continuous testing.